Swetland Homestead

-The Swetland Homestead is an historic, American home that is located in Wyoming, Luzerne County, Pennsylvania.
+The Swetland Homestead is an historic home that is located in Wyoming, Luzerne County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 The original section of this historic residence was built in 1797; it was subsequently expanded between 1803 and 1813.
 It is a 2 1/2-story, L-shaped frame structure measuring 54 ft 3 in by 88 ft 4 in.
 A four-columned portico was added in 1850.

 The Swetland Homestead is now a historic house museum that is open by appointment with the Luzerne County Historical Society.

-It was added to the National Register of Historic Places in 1978.